What we do

 Ofsted is a member of the National Preventative Mechanism, which monitors and reports on places of detention.

 - inspecting maintained schools and academies, some independent schools, and many other educational institutions and programmes outside of higher education

 - inspecting childcare, adoption and fostering agencies and initial teacher training

 - publishing reports of our findings so they can be used to improve the overall quality of education and training

 - regulating a range of early years and children’s social care services, making sure they’re suitable for children and potentially vulnerable young people

 - reporting to policymakers on the effectiveness of these services

-- develop our 2016 to 2020 strategic plan to continue to raise standards and improve lives
+- put in place our strategic plan to continue to raise standards and improve lives

 Access our information